Seeed-Studio/wiki-documents/docs/Wio-Terminal-Firmware.md

 ![InstallLibrary](https://files.seeedstudio.com/wiki/Wio-Terminal/img/Xnip2019-11-21_15-50-13.jpg)

 !!!Note
-        It also depends on the LCD and FS libraries, but they are included in the Wio Terminal Board library.
+        It also depends on the** LCD and FS libraries**, but they are included in the Wio Terminal Board library.
 If having troubles, please update to the latest board library.

 ## Arduino Instructions